 Another way to connect with your employees and with the workplace is to do a daily Gemba walk.
 This is where you go to where the work is being done and observe and interact with your employees.
 You can read more about taking a Gemba walk in this earlier article “Why Management Should Go to Gemba”.

 Employees want recognition and acknowledgment that their work has purpose and that it is appreciated.
-Never miss an opportunity to acknowledge when someone has done good work.
+Never miss an opportunity to recognize when someone has done good work.
 Even a simple “Thank You” when an employee completes a task for you will help them see their work is appreciated.

-Acknowledge how the contributions of your employee have helped you get your job done.
+Recognize how the contributions of your employee have helped you get your job done.
 “Thank you for all of your hard work gathering this information.
 It will allow me to get my budget turned in on time.”
 This shows the employee how valuable their work is directly to you.

-Awards and public recognition of work above and beyond are excellent ways to acknowledge the hard work of your employees.
+Awards and public recognition of work above and beyond are excellent ways to recognize the hard work of your employees.
 All employees want recognition from management and their peers.
 You may also benefit from the increased performance of others so they also can get an award.

 Challenge Your Employees